© David Begley 2021

 The Monk's Garden at St Edan's National School, Ferns, County Wexford, March 2021

-Last Friday, to discuss the history of ploughing with The Junior Room (junior infants - second class) I projected a photograph of Ed Morrison’s field at The Harrow, Ferns, and asked, ‘What’s going on in this picture?’
+Last Friday, to discuss the history of ploughing with The Junior Room, I projected a photograph of Ed Morrison’s field at The Harrow, Ferns, and asked, ‘What’s going on in this picture?’

-Two boys nearly jumped out of their seats with excitement.
+Two boys nearly jumped out of their seats.
 We heard how the field had been sown with barley.

 ‘How can you tell?’

 I was amazed.
 It is indeed a barley field.